 “It is easy to sit up and take notice.
 What is difficult is getting up and taking action.” — Honoré de Balzac

 Before the 19th century, writers were not interested in representing everyday life in their works.
 It is important to note, before we go any further that, realism is not the same as plausibility.
 Realism is the representation of everyday experiences and activities of the characters whereas plausibility means created a plot that has internal coherence.

 So, when we say that before the 1800s writers did not depict everyday life in their work, it does not mean that everything produced before then was in the realm of fantasy.
 It is simply, that writers did not often write about ordinary people leading ordinary lives, at least not in the level of detail as some did from the 19th century.

 But depicting everyday life is not enough for realism, this depiction must lack any romanticizing.

-The Realist movement in art began mid-19th century, influenced by the philosophy of that time.
-In fact, the philosophical origins or, rather, the philosophical nature of the movement can be traced back to the early 19th as a reaction to the Romanticism.
+The Realist movement in art began during the mid-19th century, influenced by the philosophy of that time.
+In fact, the philosophical origins or, rather, the philosophical nature of the movement can be traced back to the early 19th as a reaction to Romanticism.

 Some of the main examples of Realist novelists are the following:

 - Honoré de Balzac (France, 1799-1850)